-Joining this core trio at select shows is Jason Fridley, a jazz-trained multi-instrumentalist who anchors the band on bass and also cuts loose on alto saxophone.
+Anchoring the band on bass is Jason Fridley, a jazz-trained multi-instrumentalist who also cuts loose on alto saxophone.

 The dynamic range and improvisational power of the full band is captured on the new album Live and Listening.
 Below is a sampler of live videos.

 Quartet live at the 443, May 2019